YuehWenn/HSR-Fix/README.md

 Thanks a lot to Helixmod community, and chiri for his open source 3dmigoto.

-Special thanks for SilentNightSound'GIMI project and AGMG discord community for their help!
+Thanks for GIMI project and AGMG discord community for their help.